paradisepilot/gcp/image-builders/image-builder-001/README.md

 $ cd gcp/image-builders/image-builder-001
  ~~~

- *  In order to launch a GCE instance, execute the following:
+ *  Execute the following in order to launch the GCE instance:
 ~~~
 $ ./gcloud-compute-instances-create.sh
 ~~~